developersGW/FirstAidArchived/README.md

 # FirstAid
 <img src="FirstAid_1st_APP_ICON.png" height=100em>

-**DON'T TRUST ON THIS APP IN REAL EMERGENCIES BEFORE THE OFFICIAL RELEASE.
-WE CAN NOT GUARANTEE THAT THE CONTENT IS CORRECT**
+**DO NOT GIVE THIS APP FULL CONFIDENCE IN CASE OF REAL EMERGENCIES, ESPECIALLY BEFORE THE OFFICIAL RELEASE.
+WE CANNOT GUARANTEE THE CORRECTNESS OF ANY CONTENT.
+PLEASE USE IT AT YOUR OWN RISK!**

-We are ten pupils and one teacher to participate in an app programming project at school.
-For the next two years, we work on providing you the as best as possible First Aid App for Android.
+We are ten pupils and one teacher being part of an app programming project at school.
+For the next two years, we are trying to provide you with one of the best first aid apps for Android.

-//TESTHallo